input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-08-30.md

 ### VOLTAIRE

-On August 28, the hard fork working group held a meeting, during which representatives from the community, Intersect, Emurgo, the Cardano Foundation, and Input | Output voted unanimously to initiate the hard fork known as Chang #1.
+On August 28, the Intersect hard fork working group held a meeting, during which representatives from the community, Emurgo, the Cardano Foundation, and Input | Output voted unanimously to initiate the hard fork known as Chang #1.
 This hard fork will take effect on the Cardano mainnet on September 1, and it is the first of two hard forks in the Chang upgrade.
-Intersect has been working closely with stake pool operators (SPOs), exchanges, and developers of decentralized applications (DApps) to prepare for this.
+The Intersect working group has been working closely with stake pool operators (SPOs), exchanges, and developers of decentralized applications (DApps) to prepare for this.

 The SPOs are ready, as 92% of stake is on pools running Cardano node v.9.1.0.
 Exchanges are also prepared, with 92% of liquidity held by exchanges upgraded to v.9.1.0.
 Most DApps are ready, and no high-severity issues have been raised.

 There will be [a special X Space](https://x.com/i/spaces/1gqGvNPloAeGB) to highlight the event as we cross the epoch boundary.

-In addition, contingency plans are in place, with technical first responders on standby in case of unexpected events around the hard fork.
+In addition, contingency plans are in place, with technical first responders on standby to offer support in case of unexpected events around the hard fork.
 For more information, see [Intersect’s blog](https://www.intersectmbo.org/news/the-chang-upgrade-1-date-confirmed).

 ### CATALYST

 This week in **Catalyst**, the Fund12 onboarding process is advancing into its next phases, ensuring smooth integration for new projects.
 Additionally, the Hermes project has reached significant progress with the successful delivery of Milestone 3.

 ### EDUCATION